HAVE THE COURAGE TO STICK TO YOUR CONVICTIONS

 Eddie, aged 15, Umeå

-You can’t always be absolutely certain, right from the get-go, or be prepared when an unexpected situation arises.
-If your teenager asks you something and you’re not really certain what you think, you can try saying that you’d like to think about it and maybe talk to someone else about it before you give them your answer.
-It’s about showing respect for your teenager and showing them that taking a stand isn’t always easy.
+You can’t always except yourself to have an opinion or be prepared when an unexpected situation arises.
+If your teenager asks you something and you’re not really certain what you think, you can try saying that you’d like to think about it and maybe talk to someone else before you give them your answer.
+It’s about showing respect for your teenager and showing them that taking a stand on different issues isn’t always easy.